kuppsum1/Coursera-Getting-and-Cleaning-data/README.md

 These signals were used to estimate variables of the feature vector for each pattern. ‘-XYZ’ is used to denote 3-axial signals in the X, Y and Z directions.

-The set of variables used in the dataset ‘Course_Project’ that were estimated from these signals are:
+The set of variables used in the dataset ‘Course_Project_Tidy_data’ that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation